-American shad and alewife belong to the same family, Clupeids, and as such may react similar to high frequency sound.
+American shad and alewife belong to the same family, Clupeidae, and their reaction to high frequency sound may be similar.
 Information exists about adult shad avoidance of ultrasound.
 In field trials in the early 1980s to develop a guidance system for downstream-migrants in the First Level Canal of the Holyoke Canal System, adult shad avoided but were not well guided by an ultrasonic array.
 However, upstream migrants were guided well and even stopped entirely by the ensonified field (Kynard and Taylor, 1984).
 Creating an ensonified field caused adult shad to leave their preferred location in the river upstream of trashracks at Holyoke Dam as long as the sound system was on.

 Blueback herring also avoided the ultrasound field and behaved similar to shad in the Holyoke Canal studies (Kynard and Taylor, 1984).
 Acoustic barriers have been used for blueback herring on the Savannah River (Richard B. Russell Dam) and Santee River (St. Stephen fish lift) in South Carolina and on the Mohawk River in New York (Crescent Project, FERC No. 4678; Vischer Ferry, FERC No. 4679).
-Evidence from many studies that attempted to produce behavioral avoidance by adult shad suggests that ultrasound is an effective stimuli (Carlson and Popper, 1997).
-Evidence suggests that shad and blueback herring may avoid the tailrace of Cabot Station if an ultrasound field was installed.
+Evidence from many studies that attempted to produce behavioral avoidance by adult shad suggests that ultrasound is an effective stimulus (Carlson and Popper, 1997).
+Evidence suggests that shad and blueback herring may avoid the tailrace of Cabot Station if an ultrasound field was installed; however, simply repelling shad from the Cabot tailrace is not a satisfactory result, for this behavioral barrier to be successful the fish would also have to keep going upstream, without delay, as opposed to dropping down below Cabot.